-In the previous entry, we saw how to use digital inputs to receive signals from the world.
-However, if we could only take readings, automation wouldn’t be very useful (at least, it would be much less useful than it is).
+In the previous post, we saw how to use digital inputs to receive signals from the world.
+However, if we could only perform readings, automations wouldn’t be very useful (at least, they would have much less utility than they do).

-Now we are going to learn how to use Arduino outputs to perform actions in the world.
+Now we are going to learn how to use Arduino’s outputs to perform actions in the world.
 We’ll start with digital outputs, as they are simpler than analog ones.

-A digital output is a device that allows its voltage to vary to one of these two values through programming.
+A digital output is a device that allows its voltage to be switched to one of these two values through programming.
 Therefore, we can use them to perform actions with the environment.

-In Arduino, in general, the voltages -Vcc and +Vcc correspond to 0V (GND) and 5V.
+In Arduino, generally, the -Vcc and +Vcc voltages correspond to 0V (GND) and 5V.
 However, some Arduino models operate at 3.3V, such as some Mini, Nano, and boards based on ARM processors like the Arduino Due.

 It is less known that all analog pins can also be used as digital inputs and outputs.

-The exact number of digital outputs depends on the board model we are using, as we saw in the entry What is Arduino?
+The exact number of digital outputs depends on the board model we are using, as we saw in the post What is Arduino?
 Which model to buy?.

 In summary,